Addressing issues in defining the Love numbers for black holes: Teukolsky equation in the small-frequency limit

 Finally, using the following transformation from the radial coordinate $r$ to the rescaled dimensionless coordinate $z$, defined as, $z=(r-r_+)/(r_+-r_-)$, the radial Teukolsky equation becomes (for a derivation, see \ref{app_A})

 where $P_1 = P_- + \omega (r_+-r_-)$ and $P_2 = P_{-}-(1/2)\omega (r_+-r_-)$.
-In the above, we have ignored terms $\mathcal{O}(\omega^{2})$, but have kept all the terms $\mathcal{O}(M\omega)$, unlike \cite{Chia:2020yla}, where several terms $\mathcal{O}(M\omega)$ had been ignored.
-We will now solve the above master equation, and from the asymptotic behavior of the solutions, will determine the tidal response function for non-rotating and slowly rotating black holes in the small frequency limit.
+In the above, we have ignored terms $\mathcal{O}(\omega^{2})$, but we have kept all the terms $\mathcal{O}(M\omega)$, unlike \cite{Chia:2020yla}, where several terms $\mathcal{O}(M\omega)$ had been ignored.
+We will now solve the above master equation, and from the asymptotic behavior of the solutions, we will determine the tidal response function for nonrotating and slowly rotating black holes in the small-frequency limit.
 We start by computing the tidal response function of the Schwarzschild black hole in the subsequent section.